auguwu/coder-images/README.md

 ### `ghcr.io/auguwu/coder-images/rust`
 This image extends [ghcr.io/auguwu/coder-images/base](#ghcrioauguwucoder-imagesbase), but bundles all the Rust components like **rustc**, **Cargo**, **clippy**, and **rustfmt**.

-### `ghcr.io/auguwu/coder-images/intellij`
-This image extends [ghcr.io/auguwu/coder-images/java](#ghcrioauguwucoder-imagesjava), but adds the IntelliJ IDEA IDE into use.

 ## Coder Template
 This project also includes a base [Coder template](./template) to use when using the images.
 It's personally what I use to develop my own projects with Coder.
 Refer to the directory's README for more information.